 School board election timeframes for 2020 appointments are available here.

 Assistant Returning Officer (ARO)

 Each school must have at least one Assistant Returning Officer (ARO) who is responsible for coordinating the election process.
-More information about the role of the ARO is in the school board manual.
+More information about the role of the ARO is in the school board handbooks.

 Assistant Returning Officer Training

 An electronic training resource has been created for Assistant Returning Officers.
 This package is available upon request to the Governance and Community Liaison Branch on phone: (02) 6207 6846 or email: EDUSchoolBoards@act.gov.au .

 The following Forms are used for school board elections.

 - Ballot Paper (95.0 KB)

 - General School Board Elections Acting Appointment (406.5 KB)